monitoring

 Meaning

-A VirtualMachineInstance (VMI) reported a guest CPU run‑queue length greater than 20 runnable or uninterruptible threads within the last scrape window (120s), indicating severe CPU contention.
+A VirtualMachineInstance (VMI) reported a guest CPU run‑queue length greater than 20 runnable or uninterruptible threads within the last scrape window (120s).
+This indicates severe CPU contention.

 Impact